asardie/Calendar/README.md

 tasks:

--> please, edit this file make a pull request.("you can just add your name")
+-> please, edit this file and make a pull request.("you can just add your name")

 ------------------------------------------------------------------------------